cccodaisy/fokin-weather/README.md

-# fokin-weather
+# weather App
-Learning React Native by Buliding a Foking Weather App
+Learning React Native by Buliding a Weather App